Johan401/Emotion-detection/README.md

 # Emotion-detection

-In this project I work with Python and AI
+This project consist to recognize the emotions of different people and show them through photos.